smartflutist661/rfantasy-bingo-stats/process_data/data/bingo_2023/bingo_stats_rough_draft.md

 - TIE: **Thornhedge** by T. Kingfisher and **What Moves the Dead** by T. Kingfisher, each read 21 times

 **TOTAL**: 899 books read, with 389 unique titles.
+267 books were used only once for this square.
 Skipped 26 times.
 Substituted 4 times.

 #### Most Read Authors